keikoproj/instance-manager/docs/EKS.md

     configuration:
       userData:
       - name: <string> : name of the stage
-        stage: <string> : represents the stage of the script, allowed values are PreBootstrap, PostBootstrap
+        stage: <string> : represents the stage of the script, allowed values are PreBootstrap, PostBootstrap (required)
-        data: <string> : represents the script payload to inject
+        data: <string> : represents the script payload to inject (required)
 ```

 ### NodeVolume